Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 • Maps and apps: IGN TOP25 series maps and GPS apps (AllTrails, Komoot) are valuable allies, especially on challenging routes.

-• Weather: Summer thunderstorms often arrive early afternoon.
-Start early and check mountain weather before departure.
+• Weather: Summer storms often arrive early afternoon.
+Leave early and check mountain weather before departure.

 To read: